CLOSER-Cohorts/discovery-customisations/pages/terms.md

 </p>

-<p>We welcome you adding links to the CLOSER website on your website, without seeking prior approval.
+<p>We welcome you adding links to the CLOSER Discovery website on your website without seeking prior approval.
 </p>